-165 See Friendly, supra note 161, at 691; L. Mayers, supra note 2, at 67-69.
+164/ See Friendly, supra note 160, at 691; L. Mayers, supra note 1, at 67-69.

-Miranda has also been seriously eroded by subsequent decisions.
-Its essential doctrinal premise -- that the Fifth Amendment is necessarily violated if Miranda's rules or their equivalent are not observed -- has been squarely rejected in later decisions.
-Its specific strictures have been eroded in decisions recognizing the admissibility of statements obtained in violation of Miranda for impeachment, in the recognition of a "public safety" exception to Miranda, and in recognizing that evidence derived from statements obtained in violation of Miranda can be admitted.
-See pp. 75-79 supra.
+"public safety" exception to Miranda, and in recognizing that evidence derived from statements obtained in violation of Miranda can be admitted.
+See pp. 71-76 supra.
 Whether or not 18 U.S.C. § 3501 is directly effective as a repeal of Miranda, it is a relevant factor in deciding whether to overrule that decision.
 In the past, the Supreme Court has been willing to reconsider and overturn constitutional decisions in light of later Congressional enactments which expressed disagreement with them.
-166 The Congressional findings embodied in 18 U.S.C. § 3501 should also be accorded weight in deciding whether the time has come to overrule Miranda.
+165/ The Congressional findings embodied in 18 U.S.C. § 3501 should also be accorded weight in deciding whether the time has come to overrule Miranda.

 Third, Miranda's continued application in state proceedings has a decidedly mysterious character, since the Supreme Court now holds that a state court would not violate the Fifth Amendment by admitting a voluntary statement obtained in violation of Miranda.
 If confronted squarely with this issue, the Court could perpetuate Miranda only by holding that it has supervisory authority over the state courts.
-See pp. 79-80 supra.
+See p.
+76 supra.

 Finally, at least one state has a statute on the books that is substantially the same as 18 U.S.C. § 3501.
-167 In cases coming up from this state, the no-supervisory-authority argument would be reinforced by the fact that Miranda involves the application of admittedly non-constitutional rules in the face of a contrary legislative enactment.
+166/ In cases coming up from this state, the no-supervisory-authority argument would be reinforced by the fact that Miranda involves the application of admittedly non-constitutional rules in the face of a contrary legislative enactment.